 The program is designed to educate pre-teen girls on self-respect and healthy living, and combine that with warm-ups and workouts to encourage emotional, social, mental, spiritual and physical health.

-Each camp will run from 8:30 a.m. to noon Monday through Friday.
-No more than 30 girls will be accepted at each camp; girls will be accepted on a first-come, first-served basis.
+All camps will run from 8:30 a.m. to noon Monday through Friday.
+No more than 30 girls will be accepted at each camp and girls will be accepted on a first-come, first-served basis.

-Girls on the Run has touched the lives of more then 1,500 girls in Lycoming County since 2004.
+About 1,800 girls have participated in Girls on the Run since 2004.
 During the school year, the program is offered as a 10-week after-school program.